 If you choose the “Remember this device” option, you won’t have to enter the code for the next 30 days on that device.
 This setting can be especially helpful for frequently used devices.
 We advise against remembering the device for public devices used by multiple people.

 If you didn't receive the verification code, ensure your email or phone number is correctly entered in your user account settings.
-If your contact information is correct and you still don’t receive the code, try resending it, or reach out to our team for further assistance.
+If your contact information is correct and you still don’t receive the code, try adding support@churchtrac.com to your email contacts and (877) 704-0222 to your phone contacts.
+You may also need to text the word "YES" to that number to opt in and allow your carrier to deliver SMS messages from us—make sure to do this before selecting "Resend the Code."
+If you still don’t receive it, reach out to our team for further assistance.

-If you don't see the option to receive the code via SMS, make sure your phone number is properly entered in your user profile.
-The SMS option is not available outside of the U.S., so if you’re located internationally, use email as the preferred method.
+If you don't see the option to receive the code via SMS or voice call, make sure your phone number is correctly entered in your user profile.
+SMS and voice call options are only available within North America.
+If you're located internationally, use email as your verification method.

 Each user must have a unique email address for 2FA to work properly.
 If two users share the same email, they will not be able to receive separate verification codes.
 To resolve this, update one of the user accounts with a different email address in the User Accounts tab under Settings.